-The Best Short Hairstyles If You Have Fine Hair
+25 Flattering Short Hairstyles for Fine Hair

 When you have fine hair, the biggest enemy isn't necessarily frizz or dullness.
 It's more along the lines of a major lack of volume, with a proclivity for getting greasy faster than our coarser counterparts.
 The many, many small strands each have their own follicle that produces oil, making it that much harder for the volume-deficient hair type to stay lifted and hold styling.
 Now, bulk up your defenses with the perfect haircut?
 You'll be headed in the right direction, which for fine-haired women, means up!
 A short haircut is always going to help you get rid of the weight that's pulling those limp strands down—fast